heritage-of-rajasthan-essay

 haveli-architecture-rajasthan-in-jaipur

+Haveli can be found across North India.
 However, this idea is open to debate.
-Havelis can be found across North India.
 The traditional Chettinad mansions in South India also have open-to-sky courtyards, but there are many other differences.
 The local architectural styles are substantially influenced by climate, social structures, customs, and traditions.
 It is prudent to say that Haveli architecture derives its design elements on this basis.

 rajasthani-haveli-architecture-jaipur